 When the RERUN clause is specified in the I-O-CONTROL paragraph, checkpoint records are written at logical intervals determined by the sort/merge program during execution of each SORT or MERGE statement in the program.
-When it is omitted, checkpoint records are not written.
+When the RERUN clause is omitted, checkpoint records are not written.